Easy Pulled Pork on the Smoker is so yummy! It’s easy, made with simple ingredients… but I am warning you it takes TIME!

 Foil Is Needed – Your Pork Butt WILL STALL

-Your pork butt or shoulder will stall at a certain temperature!
+Your pork butt or shoulder will stall.
+This means your meat will stop cooking at a certain temperature and that temperature will hold…for hours!
 And it won’t be just a fast little stall were it’s back to cooking in 20 minutes.
 It will be hours of a stall and you’ll think something is wrong… But don’t fear… It will start cooking and the temperature will rise again!

 Several times I have had it stall twice- right around 140 degrees then again at 170 degrees!
 Don’t panic if it does this!
 Just let it do it’s thing!